Merchant Questions and Answers

 Contact your third-party processor or equipment provider.

-11. I run a farmers market or produce stand and would like to accept EBT cards.
+- I run a farmers’ market and would like to accept EBT cards.
 What do I do?

-12. Must an EBT card be present for a key-entered EBT transaction?
+- Must an EBT card be present for an EBT transaction?

-Yes, the EBT card must be present for key-entered transactions.
-It is incumbent upon the food retailer to request service for any malfunctioning equipment through the retailerís commercial service provider or through the Retailer Helpline at (866) 328-4212.
-Likewise, an EBT cardholder needs to obtain a replacement card if the EBT card is damaged.
+Yes, the EBT card must be present for all EBT transactions.
+It is required that the food merchant request service for any malfunctioning equipment through the retailer’s commercial service provider.
+Likewise, EBT cardholders need to obtain replacement cards when their EBT cards are not useable.

 - Can a retailer charge sales tax on items purchased with EBT food benefits?

 No, a retailer cannot charge state or local sales taxes on eligible items purchased with EBT food benefits.

 - Can bottle deposits (CRV) be paid with EBT food benefits?

 In California, EBT food benefits can be used to pay a bottle or can deposit, but only up to the state-approved CRV amount.
 This is true even if the deposit is not included in the shelf price.
 Some retailers have reported seeing EBT customers who have purchased milk in a high-deposit bottle simply pour out the milk and return to collect the deposit in cash.
 This is not permitted.
 Large bottle deposit amounts cannot be paid with EBT food benefits.
 This is considered a type of trafficking by the USDA Food and Nutrition Service.